 The 10 Best Pet Stain Removers

 This wiki has been updated 38 times since it was first published in February of 2016.
 Having a furry friend is mostly enjoyable, except for the occasional accident.
 But as long as you have one of these pet stain removers on hand, there's no reason to let unsightly marks and unpleasant urine odors ruin your carpets and upholstery.
 Our selection of cleaners includes solutions that are safe for both people and animals, many of which can be used on other marks, too.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes